rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 ### Lab: Review Customer Acceptance and Closeout Documentation

 In this lab you will examine the final project close out document.
 In production implementations, you and your team will create this document.
-- [ ] open the **WhateverYouNamedYourProject\docs\deliverable_docs\ProjectReport.md** file and examine its contents.
+- [ ] [Navigate to this resource](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/blob/master/docs/deliverable_docs/ProjectReport.md) and evalaute the report you see there.
+This is what you would create as a deliverable for your project.
-- [ ] Is there more information needed there?
+- [ ] Is there additional information needed there?
 Are there items you would also include?
 How should this document be communicated?
 Are there security implications?

 ## Workshop Completion